forem/forem/docs/frontend/liquid-tags.md

 Context, in terms of a liquid tag, are _where_ a liquid tag is being used (i.e.
 `Article`, `Comment`, etc.).
-In other words, if you want to make a liquid tag that can only be used in Articles, you need to restrict the liquid tag by context.
+In other words, if you want to make a liquid tag that can only be used in articles, you need to restrict the liquid tag by context.

 To do this you need to add a `VALID_CONTEXTS` constant on the liquid tag itself.
-It needs to be an Array of class names that are valid.
-For example, to restrict a liquid tag to only be usable in Articles you would do:
+It needs to be an `Array` of class names that are valid.
+For example, to restrict a liquid tag to only be usable in articles you would do:

 ```ruby
 class NewLiquidTag < LiquidTagBase